-- 2.2.1 The Company is a private company limited by shares in the United Kingdom with registered number 11561594, incorporated on 10 September 2018.
-The Group's business is currently operated by DWF LLP, which, as at the date of this Registration Document, has 100% ownership of the Company.
-However, it is proposed that, in the event of Admission, the Company will become the new holding company of the Group, pursuant to the Reorganisation, and that it will be re-registered as a public company limited by shares and renamed as DWF Group plc. - 2.2.2 The Company's registered office and principal place of business is 20 Fenchurch Street, London EC3M 3AG. - 2.2.3 The principal legislation under which the Company operates and under which the Ordinary Shares were created is the Companies Act 2006 and the regulations made thereunder.
+- 2.1 The Company is a private company limited by shares in the United Kingdom with registered number 11561594, incorporated on 10 September 2018.
+Prior to Admission, the Company will be re-registered as a public company limited by shares and renamed as DWF Group plc.
+In accordance with section 755 of the Companies Act 2006 and as part of the terms of the Offer, the Company has undertaken to re-register as a public limited company with the name DWF Group plc prior to Admission. - 2.2 The Company's registered office and principal place of business is 20 Fenchurch Street, London EC3M 3AG. - 2.3 The principal legislation under which the Company operates and under which the Ordinary Shares were created is the Companies Act 2006 and the regulations made thereunder.
 The Company operates in conformity with its constitution.